MicrosoftDocs/SupportArticles-docs/support/developer/visualstudio/installation/visual-studio-2022-online-installation-fails-code-1625.md

 ## Cause

-This error usually means that a required certificate is revoked.
 The error code 1625 means the installation is prohibited by system policy.
+The authorization level returned by the Software Restriction Policy is 0x0 (returned status 0x800b010c). `0x800b010c` usually means that a required certificate is revoked.

 Installation isn't allowed under the Software Restriction Policy.
 Windows Installer can only install unrestricted items.
-The authorization level returned by the software restriction policy is 0x0 (returned status 0x800b010c).

 ## Resolution